 Are There Warning Signs of a Severe Asthma Attack?

-A severe asthma attack often occurs with few warning signs.
+A severe asthma attack can sometimes occur with few warning signs.
 It can happen quickly and progress rapidly to severe breathing difficulties and a lack of oxygen.

 Does Wheezing Indicate a Severe Asthma Attack?